The City of Angels: based in Southern California, Los Angeles is renowned for being the centre of the global film and television industry.

 As well as being gorgeous, clean and well-kept, it has some of the nicest cafes and restaurants.

 A personal favourite eatery of mine is the Urth Cafe with the green umbrellas.
-FYI, their Eggs Royale breakfast with poached eggs, smoked salmon and english breakfast muffin doused in hollandaise sauce tastes a little bit like heaven.
+FYI, their Eggs Royale breakfast with poached eggs, smoked salmon and an english breakfast muffin doused in hollandaise sauce tastes a little bit like heaven.

 Universal Studios Hollywood is a great day out made easily accessible by LA’s well-connected Metro system.